walissonjose/walissonjose/README.md

 ### Hi there 👋
 ![alt text](https://github.com/walissonjose/walissonjose/blob/main/wali.png)
 # 💫 About Me:
+I'm a computer technician at IFAL Arapiraca
+<br>Chemical Engineer
-I'm a computer technician at IFAL Arapiraca<br>Studying Chemical Engineering at UFAL Maceió<br>I am a intern at the Laboratory of Scientific Computing and Visualization - LCCV<br>Currently, I'm studying Backend and other topics about Web Development
+<br>I am a FullStack Web Developer at the Laboratory of Scientific Computing and Visualization - LCCV
+<br>I am currently studying scientific programming and numerical methods for simulations.

 ## 🌐 Socials: